The historian Catherine Macaulay stated in her History of England,

 As St Jerome in the 4th Century asserted, through choosing Christ and renouncing the world and the body, ‘she ceases to be a women, and will be called man’.

 In light of this, devout women could experience access to education in abbey’s and monasteries, prior to their replacement by cathedral schools where women were not permitted.
 Through divinely ordained authority, women could exercise power, as illustrated by Hildegard of Bingen who wrote influential treatises, letters and plays.

-The 16th Century Protestant Reformation turned the focus to marriage and family as the building blocks of their society.
-Luther (the Protestant break away guy) proposed ideas of Eve being presented to Adam as the first marriage, and the concession sexual desire was part of God’s plan toward bearing children and marital appreciation made marriage an attractive option at this time.
-This was reinforced by widespread use of print, with religious ministers educating the laity through conduct books and manuals.
-Mary as the virgin mother who brought salvation into this world reinforced a women’s role in the home and as a mother.
+The changing scenery of the 16th Century and the Protestant Reformation turned the focus to marriage and family as the normative social state.
+Lutheran ideals of Eve being presented to Adam as the first marriage, and the concession sexual desire was part of God’s plan toward bearing children and marital appreciation, fashioned marriage as a union of faith.
+This was reinforced by widespread use of print, with Puritan ministers educating the laity through conduct books and manuals.
+Ideas of Mary as the virgin mother who brought salvation into this world reinforced a women’s role in the home and as a mother.
 Marriage and raising Christian children was seen as the most pious of duties upon which was the pinnacle of status and the gender hierarchy.

 Women’s experiences of authority and power were directly linked to the gender order and social expectations of women’s roles from medieval to early modern times.
 The debate stirred by John Knox and his ‘subversion of good order’ in 1558 ensured it was important to strike a careful balance between flouting the gender norms and being shrewd in the accommodation of them.
 As gender could be fluid, it was important to take on just enough male qualities to gain power and respect, whilst maintaining social expectations of what it was to be a women and be liked in order to maintain that power.